blackfireq/fend-project-memory-game/README.md

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

-There are 16 cards and 8 possible matches.
-Pair symbols to complete the game.
-You will be rated on the number of moves you make. have fun playing.
+-There are 16 cards and 8 possible matches.
+-Pair symbols to complete the game.
+-You will be rated in stars by the number of moves you make.
+The less moves the better.
+-This is a display clock of how much time has elapse for each game.
+-When you finish the game there is an end screen with the results -There is a restart button on the main screen
+-There are no Dependencies
+-No external resources used to make this game.

 ## Contributing